wongyihao0506/ip/docs/README.md

 - **Task Completion**
     - Mark tasks as done (`mark 2`) or not done (`unmark 2`), according to the index of the task
 - **Task Search**
-    - Finds and displays all tasks which contains a keyword
+    - Finds and displays all tasks which contains a keyword (e.g., `find book`)
 - **Task Deletion**
     - Deletes task according to its index (e.g., `delete 2`)
 - **Task Listing**